-Resolution is an important part of every image as a good resolution makes the image look perfect even when it is seen on a larger device.
+Resolution is an important part of every image, as a good resolution makes it look perfect even when seen on a larger device.
 But not every image is shot with a good resolution.
-So you may need to change its resolution in Photoshop.
+So, you may need to change its resolution in Photoshop.
 Here are the steps to change the image resolution if the need arises:

 - Go to Image>Image size.
-A dialog box will appear where you have to put the resolution value.
-The higher value means the image will have fine details.
+A dialog box will appear where you must enter the resolution value.
+A higher value means the image will have fine details.

-- In the resolution field, add the value.
-If you enter a high resolution, the document size decreases after the printing but the pixel size remains the same.
+- Add the value in the resolution field.
+If you enter a high resolution, the document size decreases after printing, but the pixel size remains the same.

 To keep the image size according to your requirements, select the resample image checkbox and fill in the necessary width and height.
 I would suggest reducing the size to avoid quality degradation.

 - It’s done!
 Click OK once you are done with the image adjustments.
-You will be back to the document, pick the zoom tool and double click it to have a look at the onscreen image.
-Always make sure to see the image at 100% to get the proper view of the final image.
+You will be back to the document.
+Pick the zoom tool and double-click it to see the onscreen image.
+Always see the image at 100% to get the proper view of the final image.

 Hope you liked the article!